Operation Lone Star: Girl, 3, dies on Texas migrant bus

 Texas officials confirmed her death on Friday, but did not share more details.

-The bus set off from the city of Brownsville, on the border with Mexico, Before it left the state, passengers had their temperature assessed and were asked if they had any medical conditions, Texas officials said.
+The bus set off from the city of Brownsville, on the border with Mexico.
+Before it left the state, passengers had their temperature assessed and were asked if they had any medical conditions, Texas officials said.

 Officials said when it was noticed that the girl's health appeared to be deteriorating, the bus "pulled over and security personnel on board called 911".

-Officials from the Texas Division of Emergency Management said that "every loss of life is a tragedy."
+Officials from the Texas Division of Emergency Management said that "every loss of life is a tragedy".

 Republican governor Greg Abbott of Texas has sent more than 30,000 migrants to cities controlled by the Democrats since last year under his "Operation Lone Star" policies.